afshaalzubair/javascript/README.md

 ## Purpose

-A repository dedicated for anything related indirectly to the JavaScript programming language or direct JavaScript code for learning purposes.
+A repository dedicated for anything related indirectly to the JavaScript programming language or direct JavaScript code, primarily for learning purposes.

 ## Files